Counseling Services

 Completely confidential, except in the situation where there is reason to believe you or someone else may be in danger of harm, in which case the counselor will notify someone, with your knowledge, in order to maintain health and safety.
 You will be invited to fill out a confidentiality form which tells us who, if anyone, you are comfortable having a counselor share information with.
 What you say to us is not shared with anyone else without YOUR permission.

 Counseling is a completely confidential service, except in the case of someone being a danger to self or others.
-So…any topic is safe for disclosure, including drugs, alcohol, sex, you name it.
+Any topic is safe for disclosure, including drugs, alcohol, sex, you name it.
 We desire for students to be whole, healthy and safe, and it is our job to process information with you so you can make decisions that are best for you, taking into consideration your goals and desires as a person.
-But bringing these subjects on your own to us does NOT mean you will be reported or that we will discuss your situation with anyone unless you have given us permission to do so.
+Bringing these subjects on your own to us does NOT mean you will be reported or that we will discuss your situation with anyone unless you have given us permission to do so.

 What other services does the counselor offer?